AJJ-Development/Android_FinalProject/README.md

 **Optional Nice-to-have Stories**

-- [ ] Display reviews for games on the details page
+- [X] Display ratings/reviews for games on the details page (In form of pie chart)
-- [ ] Allow user to view all liked games
+- [X] Allow user to view all liked games
 - [ ] Send user to twitch to watch the game being played (twitch integration)
 - [ ] Youtube trailer on game details page
-- [ ] Upload picture to a profile
+- [X] Upload picture to a profile

 ### 2. Screen Archetypes